Dmitri-Sintsov/django-jinja-knockout/README.rst

 calls without having to specify parent class prototype property implicitely in descendant class instances, with newly introduced ``$.SuperChain`` class.

-"django.admin-like" AJAX functionality was implemented via ``KoGridView`` CBV at server-side with corresponding Knockout.js templates and Javascript classes at client-side.
+"django.admin-like" AJAX functionality was implemented via ``KoGridView`` class-based view (CBV) at server-side with corresponding Knockout.js templates and Javascript classes at client-side.
 Besides providing standard CRUD actions and filters, it allows to implement arbitrary actions in descendant classes and quickly design django.admin-like user interfaces in non-admin views.
-AJAX calls also saves some HTTP traffic, reducing bandwitch and making the UI more responsive.
+AJAX calls also minimize server HTTP traffic, reducing network bandwitch and making the UI more responsive.

 New ``ForeignKeyGridWidget`` was developed which provides ``ForeignKeyRawIdWidget``-like functionality in non-admin ``ModelForm`` classes to select foreign key fields value via AJAX query / response.